Documentation

 Every credential the wizard collects — for your outreach providers, CRM, hosting, data sources, and any other service you wire in — is written to your project's local .env file and stays there.
 None of these credentials are ever sent to Klaudius's servers.
 The pipeline uses them directly against each provider from your machine.

-If you ever rotate a credential externally (regenerate an app password, issue a new token, etc.), ask Claude to help you get it updated, or just run npx klaudius configure to walk through the wizard again.
+If you ever rotate a credential externally (regenerate an app password, issue a new token, etc.), ask your agent to help you get it updated, or just run npx klaudius@latest configure to walk through the wizard again.

 Maintenance